espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/hfp_ag/README.md

 ### Hardware Required

 This example is designed to run on commonly available ESP32 development board, e.g. ESP32-DevKitC.
-To operate this example, it should be connected to an Hands-Free Unit running on a Headphone/Headset or on another ESP32 development board loaded with Hands Free Unit (hfp_hf) example from ESP-IDF.
+To operate this example, it should be connected to a Hands-Free Unit running on a Headphone/Headset or on another ESP32 development board loaded with Hands Free Unit (hfp_hf) example from ESP-IDF.

 ### Configure the project